 When the final draft is submitted to the reader(s), the student will also send a signature page to and solicit the signatures from the reader(s).
-The student will then submit the electronic report, with signature page, to the MPH Program Coordinator no later than the published poster session date.
-Approved and SIGNED electronic copies of all documents is sufficient but students must be sure to receive confirmation of receipt of documents by the MPH program coordinator.
-All documents can also be uploaded into the designated Google Drive.
+The student will then submit the final electronic reports, with signature page, to the assigned Google Drive no later than THREE days prior to the published e-Poster session date.

-In the event that a student receives a grade below B- on PBHL 7800, the student must enroll for a GRSC course in the subsequent semester and fulfill all required elements of the capstone project.
-The student is not permitted to resubmit documents used during the previous semester, and must complete a REVISED or entirely different capstone project.
+In the event that a student receives a grade below B- on PBHL 7800, the student must enroll for a GRSC course in the subsequent semester and fulfill all required elements of the Capstone Project.
+The student is not permitted to resubmit the same documents used during the previous semester, and must complete a REVISED or entirely different Capstone Project.